Updated: Jan 19

 The result?
 When the researchers looked at their collection, they found almost 2,000 bees from 23 different bee genera.
 Most of those (38 percent) were classic honeybees, but there were also specialized genera such as Melissodes bimaculata and Peponapis pruinosa that turned up in surprisingly “high proportions.”
 Hemp “can thus be an ecologically valuable crop whose flowers are attractive to managed honey bees and a wide range of wild bees,” the researchers concluded.
 While more studies are needed to understand the complex relationship between hemp and honey bees, its potential for restoring bee populations is promising.

-Here at Her Royal Hempress, we're putting the research to the test by planting hemp alongside our bee yard.
+Here at Her Royal Hempress, we're putting the research to the test by planting hemp alongside our bee yard this Spring 2021.
 We hope that the hemp plants help sustain our bees through the difficult months when pollen is otherwise scarce.
 Stay tuned for updates on our Instagram feed.